streanger/abuseipdb-wrapper/README.rst

 - add last_checked column with containing timestamp

-- allow for justify/center table (consider)
+- allow for justify/center table

 - allow for db sorting (specified by user)